 Improving air quality and urban greening

-As a member of Wild West End we are working with other property owners in London’s West End to enhance biodiversity and increase connections with green space and nature.
+As a member of Wild West End and London National Park’s City Developer Forum we are working with other property owners to enhance biodiversity and increase connections with green space and nature across London.

-For our Community Day in support of Centrepoint we: Transformed a garden of a residential service painting fences, clearing weeds and installing a bike shed; “Blagged” £7,400 worth of much needed goods, including ‘Blue Monday’ bags, soft furnishings, books, memory sticks and equipment for the training teams; Together with Centrepoint, helped brainstorm plans to tackle a challenge that the Engagement Team were facing; and Took £250 and used it to create a raffle, raising more than £10K for with prizes generously donated by some of our occupiers and suppliers.
+For our first Community Day in support of Centrepoint we: Transformed a garden of a residential service painting fences, clearing weeds and installing a bike shed; “Blagged” £7,400 worth of much needed goods, including ‘Blue Monday’ bags, soft furnishings, books, memory sticks and equipment for the training teams; Together with Centrepoint, helped brainstorm plans to tackle a challenge that the Engagement Team were facing; and took £250 and used it to create a raffle, raising more than £10,000 with prizes generously donated by some of our occupiers and service partners.
 86% of our team took part in a fantastic day

 Through our support of Groundwork London, we were able to provide seed funding for Oliver Goldsmith school in Southwark, the funding unlocked an additional grant from the Greener City Fund and together we were able to fund the installation of a green wall and additional planting, to provide a green barrier for the playground.
 Work was carried out over the Easter holidays and the children returned to school, able to use their playground as an external learning environment with the green wall acting as a barrier between the children and the busy road adjacent to the school.

 Bankside Open Spaces Trust